Max Kepler Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.97 team ERA that ranks 12th across all MLB pitching staffs.
+- The Guardians' 3.88 team ERA ranks 11th across all MLB pitching staffs.

-- The Guardians give up the eighth-fewest home runs in baseball (31 total, one per game).
+- Guardians pitchers combine to rank 11th in baseball in home runs surrendered (34 total, one per game).

-- Battenfield makes the start for the Guardians, his fourth of the season.
-He is 0-2 with a 4.67 ERA and 14 strikeouts in 17 1/3 innings pitched.
+- The Guardians are sending Quantrill (1-2) to the mound to make his seventh start of the season.
+He is 1-2 with a 4.73 ERA and 17 strikeouts in 32 1/3 innings pitched.

-- The righty last appeared in relief on Sunday, when he tossed two innings against the Boston Red Sox, allowing three earned runs while giving up three hits.
+- His last time out was on Monday against the New York Yankees, when the righty threw 7 1/3 innings, surrendering two earned runs while allowing six hits.

-- The 25-year-old has an ERA of 4.67, with 7.3 strikeouts per nine innings, in four games this season.
-Opponents are hitting .250 against him.
+- The 28-year-old has an ERA of 4.73, with 4.7 strikeouts per nine innings, in six games this season.
+Opposing hitters have a .287 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.